peterwzhang/DCP-Solutions/README.md

 # DCP-Solutions
 This repository is a collection of solutions for [Daily Coding Problem](https://www.dailycodingproblem.com) problems.
+A daily coding problem a day keeps the unemployment away...

 ## Authors
 - **Madeline Moore** - [mcmoore11](https://github.com/mcmoore11)